noftaly/nipinit/README.md

 ### Requirements

-- You need to have NodeJS v10.17.0 or newer to use nipinit.
-You can check your NodeJS' version with `node -v`.
+- You need to have Node.js v10.17.0 or newer to use nipinit.
+You can check your Node.js' version with `node -v`.

 ### Fresh start

-To start a new NPM project with nipinit, go to the directory you want in your terminal, and type:
+To start a new node project with nipinit, go to the directory you want in your terminal, and type:
 ```shell
 $ nipinit
 ```